 Photoshop is what I use the most.
 It’s the easiest way to blend photography with illustration plus you can reproduce pretty much every medium with brushes, plus you have “cmd+Z” 🙂 That said, I still need to draw my illustration on paper first.
-There’s a sense of urgency with computer that you don’t have with paper.
+There’s a sense of urgency with a computer that you don’t have with paper.
 I have the impression I’m allowed to take my time when drawing not digitally.
-It helps me focusing on what I want to create.
+It helps me focus on what I want to create.

 4. What is your artistic process like?

 It usually starts with something I have found: plant, rock, a piece of wood, anything that triggers my imagination.
 I shoot it, import it in photoshop and quickly sketch different compositions.
 Once I have found what I want to do, I print it on paper with a low opacity and draw the final illustration.
 When it’s done, I scan my drawing and do the colouring in Photoshop.
 Et voilà!

 Nature obviously, but also cartoons, movies, books, countless illustrators, travels, exhibitions, podcasts, my daughter, music, science, architecture, and many other things.
 I believe it’s important to look for inspiration in a wide range of fields and not just in illustration and graphic design.

 6. What role does art play in your life?
 How does it change the way you view the world?